-For the recent Newcastle United matchday programme, we caught up with the centre-back, who is now captaining the Under-23s after less than 10 games with the Eagles.
-Here, the centre-back discusses the immediate impact he has made down Copers Cope Road.
+For the Newcastle United matchday programme, we caught up with the centre-back, who had been captaining the Under-23s after less than 10 games with the Eagles.
+The centre-back discussed the immediate impact he has made down Copers Cope Road.

 Jay Rich-Baghuelou was never meant to sign for Crystal Palace.
 It was never meant to extend further than just training with the Eagles.
 The word ‘trial’ was never mentioned.